 We encourage faculty and staff members to contact us to suggest story ideas.
 Please refer to the "Making requests" section under the "Media outreach documents" section of this web page for more information.

-For media questions, please contact Nathan Hardin at email@example.com or extension 5206.
+For media questions, please contact Nancy Wykle at firstname.lastname@example.org or extension 2806.

 All media interviews pertaining to matters associated directly with the College must be coordinated through the Marketing and Communications department.
 This includes questions about your service and program at the College or requests to speak to an employee or student for comment about a current news issue.